Perioral Dermatitis: Symptoms, Diagnosis & Treatment

-Perioral dermatitis is inflammation of the skin around the mouth that causes symptoms such as redness, peeling or dry skin and red bumps.
-These symptoms especially tend to worsen after stopping the use of corticosteroid ointments.
+Perioral dermatitis is a skin condition that causes inflammation around the mouth, leading to redness, dryness, peeling, and small red bumps.
+These symptoms often worsen after stopping the use of corticosteroid ointments or with exposure to heat, sunlight, or wind.

 The main symptoms of perioral dermatitis are: